 The Humbled Lion

-Immediately after coming back to Island Peak Base camp I knew I had pushed myself as far as I wanted to be pushed.
-18 hours of effort in the cold, walking in snow almost up to your hips, trekking in the dark on narrow paths with sheer drops on either side.
+Immediately after coming back to Island Peak Base camp, I knew I had pushed myself as far as I wanted to be pushed.
+18 hours of effort in the cold, walking in snow almost up to your hips.
+Trekking in the dark on narrow paths with sheer drops on either side.
 Abseiling and climbing over glaciers, fighting exhaustion and the effects of the altitude.
 I told myself “that’ll do”.
-I had heard all these stories about people who reached summits like Island Peak and thought they were ready for Everest.
+I had heard all these stories about people who reached summits like Island Peak.
+They go away thinking they were ready for Everest.

 I was not one of those people.
 I had always naively wanted to climb Everest

 as a “Bucket List” adventure.
-Now I realise what it takes and am humbled by the effort these people put in to make summit these ‘Monster’ mountains.
-I am proud of what I did and what we achieved as a team.
+Now I realize what it takes.
+I am humbled by the effort these people put in to make summit these ‘Monster’ mountains.
+I’m proud of what I did and what we achieved as a team.
 I couldn’t have asked for better Sherpa’s, Tour Guide or climbing team than what I had.

 These people will always be with me when I think back with fond memories of our adventure to Island Peak.
-I have been humbled and realised my limits.
+I have been humbled and realized my limits.
 For now that it….